zacswider/markdown_testing/smtp_overview_kimi.md

 The server listens on specific ports (usually 587 or 465) and handles the actual delivery of your emails to recipients.

+**Important:** These SMTP servers run on the email provider's machines (like Gmail's servers), not your local machine.
+Your application connects to these remote servers via TCP sockets and uses the SMTP protocol to submit emails for delivery.

 ### **SMTP Authentication User**
 This is the username/identity used to log into the SMTP server.
 It's almost always your email address.